COACH'S SALSA STORY!

 In an effort to prepare for our retail premier we decided that March to attend The SIP Classic in McMinnville, and really promote the retail rollout in April.
 Unbeknownst to us we also had a bulk/restaurant/deli product as well as we were asked if we would be interested in providing a local restaurant chain with salsa!
 That May we arrived on their menu and our third line of business was underway!

 Fast forward and even more has changed.
 Hurricane Harvey hit in August of 2017 and the cost of our packaging skyrocketed thus leading us to change from our 32oz jugs to a 16oz deli container.
 Customer input strongly supported the change as well and the result has been very positive.
 Once again we insisted on a great product, in a good volume, at a very fair price.

-Since the fall of 2017 we have been very fortunate as we have been allowed to market our product in eight more stores, bringing our current total to 17!
+Since the fall of 2017 we have been very fortunate as we have been allowed to market our product in even more stores, bringing our current total to 25!
 Amazing that we started our retail marketing without a retail container or even a barcode and now we appear on so many shelves!

-To think that in under two years we would be in 17 grocery stores is simply unimaginable!
+To think that in just over two years we would be in 25 grocery stores is simply unimaginable!

 We feel fortunate to be able to continue our ongoing support of education by providing college scholarships.
 Having spent the past three decades directly involved in education, as well having multiple generations of educators in our family, Julie felt it important that we dedicate a percentage of our annual gross sales to helping others further their education.
 Please see our "Scholarships" page for more information!
 We are proud to say that since our inception as a company we have been able to provide scholarship dollars to students from Mt.
 Angel, Stayton and Salem, Oregon.